 The passage below was kindly written for us by a new member to help others know what to expect on your first trials day.
 Although written for a Tyro the basic premise and timings are the same for all trial types.
 RTV – Road Taxed Vehicle Trial – being a bit harder and over muddier or challenging terrain, you may get a few scratches or dents, though appropriate use of the brake pedal should avoid this!
 The CCV – Cross Country Vehicle Trial – is more extreme again and needs a specially prepared vehicle.
-We suggest you come and watch any of our trials and take advice on the vehicles before jumping in- to compete or passenger someone you will also first need to join the club as all our events are permitted and insured through the MSA, the UK governing body for motor sport.
+We suggest you come and watch any of our trials and take advice on the vehicles before jumping in- to compete or passenger someone you will also first need to join the club as all our events are permitted and insured through the Motorsport UK, the UK governing body for motor sport.

 “Come and try our Tyro…..

 What is Tyro?
 Having Googled the word “Tyro” it means beginner or novice.
 This is true but it’s also open to anyone just wanting to take their Land Rover off road without getting tangled in any bushes, getting stuck in ditches or bumping into trees.
 Its all about control of slight inclines and turning those tight Land Rover circles without hitting the bamboo canes that mark out a course.
 There is a set of 10 gates marking out a set course and the skill is to get around without touching any of these bamboo flagged gates.
 The gates start at number 10 and count down to number 1.
 As you go through each gate without touching it you count down until you touch a gate and that is your score, (i.e. if you hit gate number 6, you score 6 points) the winner being the lowest score on the day.